Solidarity Bankers Podcasts: Episode No. 4

 *Alpes Provence, Alsace-Vosges, Brie Picardy, Centre-east, Centre-France, Centre Loire, Centre-West, Champagne-Burgundy, Charente-Périgord, Finistère, Franche-Comté, Ille-et-Vilaine, Languedoc, Loire-Haute Loire, Martinique-Guyana, Normandy-Seine, Provence Côte-d'Azur, Reunion, Savoie, South Rhône Alpes and Touraine Poitou

-Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole SA in 2018, Solidarity Bankers is a skills-based volunteer program open to all Crédit Agricole Group employees, supporting microfinance institutions and impactful businesses supported by the Foundation.
-Discover the opinion piece by Marc Diakhaté, Account Manager in the Structured Finance Distribution team at CACIB, who traveled to Kyrgyzstan in September 2021 as a Solidarity Banker to support Salym, a microfinance institution supported by the Foundation.
+Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole SA in 2018, Solidarity Bankers is a skills-based volunteer program open to all Crédit Agricole Group employees, supporting microfinance institutions and impact businesses supported by the Foundation.
+Discover the opinion piece by Marc Diakhaté, Business Manager in the Structured Finance Distribution team at CACIB, who went to Kyrgyzstan in September 2021 as a Solidarity Banker to support Salym, a microfinance institution supported by the Foundation.

 Program discovery and preparation